peterbe/django-debug-logger/README.rst

 Configuration
 =============

-The Django Debug Logger has two settings that can be set in `settings.py`:
+The Django Debug Logger has one setting that can be set in `settings.py`:

 #.
 Optional: Add a tuple called `DEBUG_LOGGER_PLUGINS` to your ``settings.py``
    file that specifies the full Python path to the plugin that you want